Building a Lease Agreement Online: The Basics

-With the dearth of decent free residential leases online, this series of articles will break down basic parts and clauses found in typical residential leases, with an example you are free to use, but which we make no promises or guarantees about, and emphasize we are not providing legal advice.
+With the shortage of decent free residential leases online, this series of articles will break down essential parts and clauses found in typical residential leases, with an example that you are free to use, but which we make no promises or guarantees about.
+We should emphasize one more time that we are not providing legal advice.

-You want to include the date of the agreement; this isn’t necessarily the date you’re granting possession, that can be agreed to be a later date elsewhere.
+You want to include the date of the lease agreement; this isn’t necessarily the date you’re granting possession, which can be agreed to be a later date elsewhere.
 This is the date everyone signs the agreement.
-This becomes important especially if there were earlier agreements because later you are going to declare those void after the date of this contract to avoid confusion.
+This becomes important, especially if there were earlier agreements because later, you will declare those void after the date of the rental contract to avoid confusion.

 Basics of What’s Happening

 You can just say lease or rent; sometimes, more legal terms like “let” or “demise” are used.
 If you’re doing something other than simply granting possession (renting), that needs to be clarified somewhere in the contract (if it is a lease purchase, call it that), and what better place than in the first paragraph.

 Often “consideration” is talked about in terms of contracts.
 Consideration is required for a contract to be valid, but it’s just defining what each party is giving to the deal.
 You don’t have to state something like “consideration is”; in a lease, the consideration you’re giving is possession of the rental, and the tenants’ consideration is whatever they are giving you (usually money, of course, but if you agree to take pigs or cows that’s still valid consideration), you just want to make sure the consideration is clearly spelled out.
 That includes making sure the unit or property being leased is clearly identified, at least by its address.
 All the terms of the consideration aren’t necessary for the first paragraph, especially if they are complicated, but putting the address leased in the first paragraph is a good idea.